Judge unseals Club Q shooting suspect’s 2021 arrest record, revealing alleged threat to be “next mass killer”

 Aldrich, who is nonbinary and uses they/them pronouns, was never charged in the June 2021 case, triggering an automatic sealing under Colorado law of all records related to the case.

-The contents of the affidavit were previously reported by Associated Press and KKTV in Colorado Springs, which obtained a copy of the sealed document before it was made public.
+The contents of the affidavit were previously reported by The Associated Press and KKTV in Colorado Springs, which obtained a copy of the sealed document before it was made public.

 In ordering the document released, El Paso County District Court Judge Robin Chittum ruled that the public has a pressing interest in learning more about why authorities didn’t pursue charges in the June 2021 case — a central question in the wake of the Nov.
 19 massacre that killed five people and wounded at least 17 others at the LGBTQ club.